zestia/ember-select-box/README.md

 ### The general gist

-* There is one interactive element at any one time.
+- There is one interactive element at any one time.
 If you render a `Trigger`, then it is the Trigger that the user interacts with.
 It has a role of combobox.
 And so, by definition, it is _combined_ with a listbox.
 Whilst the Trigger has focus, it accepts user input and will allow control of its associated listbox.
-* Similarly, if you utilise the `Input` instead, then _it_ is the interactive element.
+- Similarly, if you utilise the `Input` instead, then _it_ is the interactive element.
 The Input does not automatically open or close the select box like the Trigger, since that behaviour is up to the developer to hook up.
+- Because each option is rendered similar to a native `<option>`, this allows the addon to provide the typeahead behaviour like native select boxes (e.g. pressing F would jump to an option containing the text 'Foo').

 ### Differences to Native Select Boxes